 What are the real messages, how could each of these movements be reframed to work?

 The underlying message driving BernieOrBust is one that most Democrats used to agree on.
-Money interests keep ordinary people at each others' throats over social issues they don't care about, while rewriting the rules to move ever more of this countries wealth upwards.
+Money interests keep ordinary people at each others' throats over social issues that Big Money don't care about, while rewriting the rules to move ever more of this countries wealth upwards.
 Our politics will continue to deteriorate as long as money runs rampant.
-Hillary Clinton has in many ways joined this: guns and abortion and other social issues keep working-class conservatives voting for the Republican side of the machine's coin, and she is stepping in to the role of representing the gun-control and choice side of that coin.
+Hillary Clinton has in many ways joined the problematic politics that keeps us divided: guns and abortion and other social issues keep working-class conservatives voting for the Republican side of the machine's coin, and she is stepping into that frame in the role of representing the gun-control and choice side of that coin.
 We can't cave in to that machine, or the country will drift ever farther to the right and under the boot.

 or I'll bust what you want